 Cohu operates in two business segments.
-Our primary business is the development, manufacture, sale and servicing of test handling, burn-in, thermal sub-systems and MEMS test solutions for the global semiconductor industry through our wholly-owned subsidiaries, Delta Design, Inc., Rasco GmbH and Ismeca Semiconductor Holding SA.
+Our primary business is the development, manufacture, sale and servicing of test handling, burn-in, thermal subsystems, contactors and MEMS test solutions for the global semiconductor industry through our wholly-owned subsidiaries, Delta Design, Inc., Rasco GmbH and Ismeca Semiconductor Holding SA.
 Our primary business is significantly dependent on capital expenditures by semiconductor manufacturers and test subcontractors, which in turn is dependent on the current and anticipated market demand for semiconductors that is subject to cyclical trends.
 We expect that the semiconductor equipment industry will continue to be cyclical and volatile in part because consumer electronics, the principal end market for integrated circuits, is a highly dynamic industry and demand is difficult to accurately predict.

-Average orders for back-end semiconductor equipment, as reported by Semiconductor Equipment and Materials International (SEMI), continued increasing sequentially each month during the second quarter of 2014.
-Consistent with the broader market, the order momentum within our semiconductor equipment segment that began toward the end of fiscal 2013 has continued its upward trend with orders increasing 28% sequentially, in the second quarter of 2014.
-We continue to experience order demand across all our product lines and customer base with our pick and place and gravity handlers benefitting in particular from continued demand from the automotive and industrial segments.
-The sustained improvement in the results within our turret business are being driven largely by the consumer, mobility and discrete markets and by increased demand from LED customers.
-We continue to be optimistic about the long-term prospects for the semiconductor equipment industry due to expanding applications, growing integrated circuit content in automotive, consumer and industrial applications, and the projected adoption of high brightness LEDs for the general lighting market.
+Average orders for back-end semiconductor equipment, as reported by Semiconductor Equipment and Materials International (SEMI), increased each month of the first quarter of 2015.
+Consistent with the broader market, the orders generated by our semiconductor equipment segment increased 53% sequentially in the first quarter of 2015.
+The increase in orders was in part a result of a large order for equipment utilized to test mobility products.
+We continue to experience broad demand across our product lines and customer base with our pick and place and gravity handlers benefiting in particular from continued demand from the automotive and industrial segments.
+Demand for our thermal subsystems is being driven by the continuing popularity of consumer products, including tablets and smartphones and the sustained improvement in the results within our turret business are being driven largely by the consumer mobility and solid state lighting markets.
+We continue to be optimistic about the long-term prospects for the semiconductor equipment industry due to the increasing technological functionality of mobile devices, growing integrated circuit content in automotive, consumer and industrial applications, and the projected adoption of high brightness LEDs in general lighting.

-Our mobile microwave communications equipment business (Broadcast Microwave Services, Inc.) comprised approximately 10% of our consolidated revenues during the three-year period ended December 28, 2013 and was approximately 4.6% for the quarter ended June 28, 2014.
-Our microwave communications equipment business develops, manufactures and sells mobile microwave communications equipment, antenna systems and associated equipment.
-These products are used in the transmission of video, audio and telemetry.
-Applications for these microwave data-links include unmanned aerial vehicles ("UAVs"), public safety, security, surveillance and electronic news gathering.
-Customers for these products include government agencies, public safety organizations, UAV program contractors, television broadcasters and other commercial entities.
+Our microwave communications equipment segment comprised approximately 8% of our consolidated revenues during the three-year period ended December 27, 2014 and approximately 7% for the quarter ended March 28, 2015.
+Our microwave communications equipment segment develops, manufactures and sells mobile microwave communications equipment, antenna systems and associated equipment.
+These products are used in the transmission of video, audio and telemetry data.
+Applications for these microwave data-links include unmanned aerial vehicles ("UAVs"), public safety, security, surveillance, electronic news gathering and live broadcast television.
+Customers for these products are government agencies, public safety organizations, UAV program contractors, television broadcasters and other commercial entities.